subrotonpi/transclone/README.md

 # TransClone: A Language Agnostic Code Clone Detector

-### Run the following To set up Transcoder and other dependencies-
+### Run the following to set up the dependencies -

 ```
 setup.sh